cosmicRover/CTP-Portable/README.md

 # CTP-Portable :school_satchel: :notebook: :nerd_face: :iphone:

-A cross platform mobile application that allows smartphone users to identify, track, learn, and discover bird species.
+A cross platform mobile application that allows CTP fellows to keeps track of their assignments, sessions, study groups, and communicate with mentors.

 # USER STORIES